soundslikealloy/NGSAnalysis/README.md

 Anaconda Navigator is a desktop graphical user interface that allows you to launch applications and efficiently manage conda packages, environments, and channels without using command-line commands.
 For more info, click [here](https://docs.anaconda.com/free/navigator/).

 ### Anaconda Prompt or Terminal
 Anaconda Prompt is a command line interface with Anaconda Distribution.
 Terminal is a command line interface that comes with macOS and Linux.
-To open **Anaconda Prompt** in Windows: Click Start, search for _"Anaconda Prompt"_ and click to open.
-In macOS: use Cmd+Space to open Spotlight Search and type _"Navigator"_ to open the program.
-Linux-CnetOS: open Applications > System Tools > Terminal.
+To open it in **Windows**: Click Start, search for _"Anaconda Prompt"_ and click to open.
+In **macOS**: use Cmd+Space to open Spotlight Search and type _"Navigator"_ to open the program.
+In **Linux-CentOS**: open Applications > System Tools > Terminal.

 ### Spyder
 Spyder is a Python development environment with many features for working with Python code, such as a text editor, debugger, profiler, and interactive console.
 You can execute **Spyder** using the **Anaconda Navigator**.
 You can find Spyder Tutorials [here](https://www.youtube.com/watch?v=E2Dap5SfXkI&list=PLPonohdiDqg9epClEcXoAPUiK0pN5eRoc&ab_channel=SpyderIDE).